lll-jy/cs3245-assign4/README.txt

 document would be 0 makes the weight of term in any document 0; and, secondly, actual document frequency is 0, and thus makes idf, and hence weight of term in the query, undefined as the denominator is 0.

+3.3 Phrasal search
+Positional indexing is used for phrasal search, and only exact matches (after normalizing) of terms as well as positions will be returned, and the resulting list is ranked by cosing similarity.
+Phrasal search is restricted to 1-3 word/term phrases.

+Skip lists with sqrt(N) skip width is applied to both document IDs and positional IDs.

 == Files included with this submission ==